ssieb/esphome_components/components/seesaw/README.md

 This component provides support for the Adafruit Seesaw platform.
 Define a `seesaw` component then add components for each function you want to use.

-Currently, the supported functions are the rotary encoder, the rotary encoder button, and the single neopixel LED.
+Currently, the supported functions are the rotary encoder, rotary encoder button, temperature, touch, and single neopixel LED.

 Example:
 ```yaml